gemoc/liviz/README.md

 ## How to use

-You can start the REST api by running this command
+you can launch the Rest Api by executing this command:

 ```
 node Sources/app.js.
 ```